Property Investment Blog

 All Posts

 The Board will be attentive to the data and the evolving assessment of the outlook and risks to guide its decisions.
-In doing so, it will pay close attention to developments in the global economy and financial markets, trends in domestic demand, and the outlook for inflation and the labour market.
-The Board is focused on its mandate to deliver price stability and full employment and will do what it considers necessary to achieve that outcome.
+In doing so, it will pay close attention to developments in the global economy and financial markets, trends in domestic demand and the outlook for inflation and the labour market.
+Having raised the cash rate three times, monetary policy is well placed to respond to developments and the Board is focused on its mandate to deliver price stability and full employment.
+It will do what it considers necessary to achieve that outcome.

 Real Estate Investar Editor